KMASTERgit/py_nui_exe/README.md

 The command content is sent to the prompt and executed up to Nuitka.

 ## Caution
-This is a demo development and may contain defects.
+Self development and may contain defects.
 Please be aware of this.

 ## Warning
 This application is not official.